speedyleion/speedyleion.github.io/_posts/2021-04-25-walking-file-directories-in-rust-part-2.markdown

 was just more efficient than my attempt.
 However looking in the rust [source code][ReadDir] it looks to be using [FindNextFileW].

-I did some more research to see if perhaps I was completly misunderstanding [NtQueryDirectoryFile] and what it could do:
+I did some more research to see if perhaps I was completely misunderstanding [NtQueryDirectoryFile] and what it could do:

 * [https://github.com/chromium/vs-chromium/issues/58](https://github.com/chromium/vs-chromium/issues/58)